d-m-bailey/extra_be_checks/README.md

 # extra_be_checks
-Scripts to run additional back-end checks on gds files.
+Scripts to run additional back-end checks on layout files.

 INSTALLATION:
 Requires: